nurdinirashidah/python-projects/CONTRIBUTING.md

 # Contributing

 I am open to anyone who wishes to contribue to this project.
-These scripts were built out of curiosity to learn python for ethical hacking, and would :heart: to see other's sharing fun tricks to make cyber security / ethical hacking fun to learn.
+These scripts were built out of curiosity to learn python for ethical hacking, and would :heart: to see other's sharing tricks to make python / cyber security / ethical hacking fun to learn.

-I do however want to make it clear that I <b>CAN NOT</b> and <b>WILL NOT</b> be held responsibile for any actions you take using these scripts.
-They are strictly for educational purposes only; or for use in an environment in which you have express written consent of the target machine(s) owners and all required parties.
-Your usage of any scripts within this repository is to be deemed understanding of repercussions that can present themselves as a result leaving no other party reliable for your actions.

-<b><em>If you are unfamiliar with Rules of Engagement (RoE) contents - please do not utilize or contribute to this repository.</b></em>
+<b>I only ask that you be familiar with what you are creating and not be a script kiddie. </b> - If you cannot explain what your script does, or why and how your script works, it will be rejected.

 ## Pull Request Process